Cizlin/InfiniteHiddenItemViewer/README.md

 ![image](https://user-images.githubusercontent.com/45015771/167306501-edb3fcc2-1ac6-451e-b028-295419f5382f.png)

-4) Check the directories listed at the top.
+4) Check the directories listed at the top of the Python script.
 Make sure that they are valid and point to the Steam installation of Halo Infinite on your PC.
+For example, if you install your Steam games on the D:\ drive instead of the C:\ drive, you might need to change the Python script to use directories like

+D:\Steam\steamapps\common\...

-The directories shown here are for the Online script; the offline script only uses the "directories" variable.
+The directories shown in the below image are for the Online script; the offline script only uses the "directories" variable.

 Note that if you play Halo Infinite in a language other than en-US, you'll need to change the first directory to match the language-region code you use.
 Possible language-region codes are:
   - de-DE
   - en-US
   - es-ES